LzOggar/C-C/README.md

 2. Botipy is the "Client socket" program.
 3. Each clients are connecting to the CCipy program.
 4. CCipy program can dialog with Clients to execute commands.

+# Run
+In a shell, execute the command: `python3 CCipy.py`
+In other shells, execute the command: `python3 Botipy.py`